ExtendJ/ExtendJ-Explorer/README.md

 # ExtendJ Explorer

-This is a fork of the interactive JastAdd AST Visualizer calld DrAST.
+This is a fork of [DrAST](https://bitbucket.org/jastadd/drast), an interactive AST viewer for JastAdd projects.
+ExtendJ Explorer is a built for easily viewing ExtendJs AST.

-Below is the README from DrAST.
+Below are the contents of the original DrAST README.

 This file has the following content: